williamguomd/XCTestAutomation/README.md

 A comprehensive iOS UI automation testing framework built on XCTest, following industry best practices.

+**This framework is still in initial stage, use it with your own judgement.
+I will improve it in next couple of days.**

 ## Features

 - **Page Object Model (POM)** pattern for maintainable test code